individual-brain-charting/public_protocols/stanford_battery/README.md

  After that, almost all the tasks will include a short training in which the participant will receive feedback for their performance.
 Note that this part is intended to be done **before** starting the scanning sequence.

- The length of the training is variable, and will finish when the participant reachs a certain number of correct responses.
+ The length of the training is variable, and will finish when the participant reaches a certain number of correct responses.
  After that, a message saying 'Scanner Setup' will appear on screen.
 When you press spacebar, a red fixation cross will appear on the center of the screen.
 This indicates that the task is waiting for a scanner pulse to commence.
 In our case, this was done receiving the scanner pulse as a keypress of the key 'T'.